frontimax/simple_comment/README.md

 As a guest you can only read articles and comments, but never change anything.

 #### Login
-By default you can login as 'admin' with password 'admin' or normal 'user' with password 'user'.
+By default you can login as 'admin' with password 'sumcumo' or normal 'user' with password 'sumcumo'.

 **Note: user 'admin' can never be deleted!**